savinash47/nativeCameraroll/README.md

 # react-native-camera-photos-access-example

-- This is project shows an example of how we can access camera and photos in react native apps.
+- This project shows an example of how we can access camera and photos in react native apps.

 - Uses react native CameraRoll api to access photos and react-native-camera package for photos.